FlorianKrach/Telegram-Bot-Install/README.md

 cd Telegram-Bot-Install
 python setup.py install
 ```
 this will install the package and all requirements.

-It will also ask you for the
-token of your telegram bot to install it as default (=> you don't need to specify it
-every time you send a message).
+For using the telegram-bot without providing the token each time, the token can for example be placed in the installed package file `send_bot_message.py`.

 ## Usage